Guys. This is a game changer. Seriously. Have you heard of a text expander? If you’re tired of paperwork, then you need

 Yes, this may take some time, but I promise it’ll be worth it!

 STEP 2: Add Your Phrases

 Check out the video above for a tutorial on how to get this set up!
-You can also enter your name and email at the bottom of this post, and I’ll send you a FREE step-by-step guide.
+Click here to download the FREE step-by-step guide.

 Another tip?
 I use “***” as a placeholder for the student’s name (or appropriate pronoun).
 When I’m filling in the report, I can hit CTRL+F (Windows) or COMMAND+F (Mac) to quickly find and replace all the stars.
 You can also use a similar trick for pronouns (e.g., type “his/her” and then search to replace with the correct pronoun).

 STEP 3: Make a Cheat Sheet